ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 }
 ```

-The major modification we added here is the following: If the CheckBox checkBoxProcessing is checked, the frame is converted to grayscale and an adaptive thresholding operation is applied. matToDisplay is set to the processed frame if processing is enabled; otherwise, it remains as the rotated frame.
+The major modification we added here is the following: If the CheckBox checkBoxProcessing is checked, the frame is converted to grayscale and an adaptive thresholding operation is applied. matToDisplay is set to the processed frame if processing is enabled; otherwise, it remains as the input frame.

 To process the image, we use the Imgproc.adaptiveThreshold, which is an OpenCV function that applies adaptive thresholding to a grayscale image.
 Before we can apply thresholding, we convert the color image to grayscale using the Imgproc.cvtColor OpenCV function.